-The analysis highlights the following:
+The analysis highlights:

-- 1. Whether the current structures can accommodate new ways of working required during the preparation and implementation of the CDS. - What kind of organizational change (structures and staffing) should occur as part of the CDS preparation process to ensure effective preparation and implementation of the CDS. - 3.
-How competencies fall short. - 4.
-What to include in the capacity development strategy, which outlines the competencies to be built to take on the preparation and implementation of the CDS.
+- 1. Whether the current structures can accommodate new ways of working required during the preparation and implementation of the CDS; - 2.
+What kind of organisational change (structures and staffing) should occur as part of the CDS preparation process to ensure effective preparation and implementation of the CDS; - 3.
+How competencies fall short; - 4.
+A capacity development strategy, which outlines the competencies to be built to take on the preparation and implementation of the CDS.
 This should be integrated into the planning process.